gheskett/STRM64/README.md

 STRM64 inputfile.brstm -l false -e 0x10000
 ```

 Note: STRM64 uses vgmstream to parse audio.
 You may need to install additional libraries for certain conversions to be supported.
+For the Windows build of this application, the bundled dlls are mandatory for this program to run.
+You may need also to find additional dlls and add them to the folder (Windows) or install additional libraries such as FFmpeg to run the build (Linux).

 ## Building